kellyhuang-gis/traffic-noise-estimation/README.md

 A computational framework to estimate traffic noise using street view images (SVIs) and deep learning approaches based on real-world measurement.
 The proposed model can achieve end-to-end output from SVIs to road traffic noise (sound perception in decibel levels).

-The present tool offers a “snapshot” of the spatial distribution pattern of road traffic noise at the urban level.
-Nonetheless, it is crucial to acknowledge that the temporal dynamics of noise have not been taken into account in this stage, which constitutes our ongoing research endeavor.
+The present tool can provide a “snapshot” of the spatial distribution pattern of road traffic noise at the urban level in Chengdu.
+Nonetheless, it is crucial to acknowledge that the temporal dynamics of noise have not been taken into account in this stage, which constitutes our ongoing research endeavor, also, we are currently trying to improve the adaptability of the estimation model to multiple cities and its performance.
 ## Eequirements
 The python version used was **Python 3.9.7**, The requirements to execute the code is in the file **requirements.txt**
 ## Files Description